Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Xazal contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-3. How to Take Xazal
+3. How to take Xazal

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If in doubt, consult your doctor or pharmacist again.

 Special dosing instructions for specific populations:

-Renal and hepatic insufficiency
+Renal and hepatic impairment

 Use in children

-How and when to take Xazal?
+How and when should you take Xazal?

-Only for oral use
+For oral use only

 How long should your treatment with Xazal last?